wazuh/wazuh/packages/wpk/README.md

     --aws-wpk-key                  [Optional] AWS Secrets manager Name/ARN to get WPK private key.
     --aws-wpk-cert                 [Optional] AWS secrets manager Name/ARN to get WPK certificate.
     --aws-wpk-key-region           [Optional] AWS Region where secrets are stored.
     -c,   --checksum               [Optional] Generate checksum on destination folder.
+By default: no.
-By default: no --dont-build-docker            [Optional] Locally built docker image will be used instead of generating a new one.
-By default: yes
+    --dont-build-docker            [Optional] Locally built docker image will be used instead of generating a new one.
+By default: yes.
     --tag <name>                   [Optional] Tag to use with the docker image.
     -h,   --help                   Show this help.